 Our Journey has started and is growing momentum daily.
 We are currently building the final prototype for the next stage of rigorous testing.
-We hope to have a product ready for production in the next 2 months.
-If you like our bars and would be interested in buying a set when available, please send me an email from the link at the bottom of the page or firstname.lastname@example.org and we'll add you to the list.
+If you like our bars and would be interested in buying a set when available, please send me an email from the link at the bottom of the page or email@example.com and we'll add you to the list.
 No worries, we won't spam.

 It's been a while since our last report out, hard to believe a couple of months have passed already.
 Lots to report on!